This post has already been read 1796 times!

 City Sticker Fiasco Continues To Smolder

-It was really rather pathetic.
+It was really rather pathetic politically.
 Mendoza selected the design from a number of entries drawn by school kids.
 The whole process was to serve as a lesson in civil involvement for children that they can have a say in what their government and public officials do.

 The winning drawing was submitted by 15-year-old Herbert Pulgar.
 But apparently, there were rumors about gang involvement and an anonymous police blogger quickly denounced the winning design as having street gang hand signs.

 Pulgar’s sticker design showed people raising their hands.
 All of the hands showed the same finger configuration.
 None of them looked like street gang symbols, except to those few who see sinister things in everything.

 Mendoza quickly backed down rather than standing by the winning student’s entry.
 The boy denied it had anything to do with street gangs, but why believe him?
 Mendoza then said she would select the winning design from the runner up, by student Caitlin Henehan.But Henehan showed some true moral courage when she refused to allow her design to be used in the place of Pulgar’s design.

 Now, the stickers are on sale in Chicago.
 Mendoza, hoping it will all go away and be forgotten, has submitted her own bland design.
 It still references the original theme of the design contest, “Honoring Chicago’s Heroes.”

 But even the design is controversial.
 It has a Chicago flag, white with two large blue stripes.
 But, instead of having four stars, it only has three stars representing the police, firefighters and medical emergency responders.